Webcomic: Rich's ComixBlog

-Actor Allusion: Or the fanfic equivalent.
+- Actor Allusion: Or the fanfic equivalent.
 Brosnan!Bond meets with Jack Wade at a nightclub to deliver a disc that comes from someone named Mitchell (who Jack doesn't like).
 Wade was played by Joe Don Baker, who also played Mitchell.

-Celebrity Paradox: Donna opines that Ten is "all James Bond" with his tuxedo and fancy gadgets; a page later, Ten runs into his old friend, James Bond.
+- Celebrity Paradox: Donna opines that Ten is "all James Bond" with his tuxedo and fancy gadgets; a page later, Ten runs into his old friend, James Bond.
 Ten later explains to Donna that Bond exists both as a fictional character and a real person, and can get around this because his name acts as a Perception Filter (see below).
 Still, we don't know yet if the Bond series' actors are the same in this universe as they are in ours; if so, then it becomes an incredible recurring case of Identical Stranger.

-Coitus Ensues: Brosnan!Bond introduces himself to a woman at a nightclub.
+- Coitus Ensues: Brosnan!Bond introduces himself to a woman at a nightclub.
 A panel later, we get the requisite 007 bedroom scene.

-Continuity Nod: The Misfits' song "Behind the Mask" from Outrage is heard at the beginning of the story.
+- Continuity Nod: The Misfits' song "Behind the Mask" from Outrage is heard at the beginning of the story.
 The Doctor wonders where he's heard it before.

-Perception Filter: Bond's name.
+- Perception Filter: Bond's name.
 Ten explains it to Donna: whenever Bond gives his standard "Bond, James Bond." introduction, it activates an audio perception filter.

 Ten: When said in a certain way the person hearing it remembers the name and face, but not the details about him.
 It gets fuzzy.
 Like a dream you can remember but can't recall the exact details.
 It won't work every time and it doesn't work on the same person more than a few times.
 But it's enough to fool a lot of people.

-Then, to demonstrate, he uses the line on Donna, and she instantly forgets who Bond is.
+- Then, to demonstrate, he uses the line on Donna, and she instantly forgets who Bond is.